gen2brain/folio/README.md

 The object layer is checked against MuPDF, poppler and qpdf; the interpreter against `mutool trace`, call for call; the font engine against `mutool draw -F svg`, glyph for glyph;
 text extraction against `mutool draw -F txt`, line for line.
 The 2D engine is byte-exact against AGG and the JPEG 2000 decoder against OpenJPEG.
-Rendered PDF pages are scored against MuPDF, poppler, cairo and Ghostscript, drawings against librsvg, resvg and a browser, and books against MuPDF's own extraction.
+Rendered PDF pages are scored against MuPDF, poppler, cairo and Ghostscript, drawings against librsvg, resvg and a browser, and books, help files and office documents against MuPDF's own extraction.
+Every file of a CHM comes out byte for byte what 7z extracts.

 ### License